 - A set of plans

-We have sent the paper for review to In Education, an open-access journal housed at the University of Regina, and, because this paper is currently under review, the text is subject to changes as it undergoes the review process.
-This post is a draft of the paper.
+This post is a draft of the paper that will be sent to a journal at some point in the future.
 We hope that you might provide us any feedback you have by commenting directly on this post or pinging us on Twitter (@NatBanting & @LLB_315).

 Right now, Mathigon is working to build The Bucket of Zero directly into their Polypad.
 Once we get the foundation laid for this, we will send it into the world for testing and feedback.
 For now, Lisa created these multiplication of integers and division of integers Polypad investigations with her pre-service teachers.